 Here’s how I see that occurring.

 - We are more casually dressed, and as a result, we are in a more relaxed state of mind.
-The way you dress does matter, and I’m not a fan of working in my PJs or advocating a slovenly look.
+How you dress does matter, and I’m not a fan of working in my PJs or advocating a slovenly look.
 But it is fun to see an attorney wearing a NY Yankees hat.
 It opens a more personal gateway of conversation and allows me the opportunity to lament all things Cincinnati sports.

 - It allows for some portion of our personal lives to intrude into our work lives.
 Que my daughter in a dragon costume, my wife walking in to bring me some coffee, not to mention: pets, weird noises, and after the video started, you notice the crumpled pillows and disheveled couch cushions in the background.